ajfabry/ajfabry.github.io/about.markdown

   margin-right: auto;
   width: 40%;" />

 I am a software engineer in Columbia, South Carolina.
-I specialize in securing product software.
 Currently, I am working as a Software Engineer Intern at Cognito Forms.

 You can learn more about my experience on my [LinkedIn](https://www.linkedin.com/in/ajfabry), and you can check out Cognito Forms on our [website](https://www.cognitoforms.com).
-If you'd like to view my resume, just send me an [email](mailto:ajfabry10@gmail.com).
+If you'd like to view my full resume, just send me an [email](mailto:ajfabry10@gmail.com).

 [jekyll-organization]: https://github.com/jekyll